 Koolskools would like to put on record our sincere thanks to Robin Sharpe and his very supportive Headteacher, Andy Cunningham, for creating the right sort of environment for Fairtrade to flourish, not only in their own school, but in the wider Lake District schools community.

-Dear Customers, due to the national lockdown our shop in Southampton will be closed until further notice.
-You can still order online, click and collect option from Southampton shop is also available.
+Dear Customers, due to the national lockdown our shop in Southampton will be closed until 12 April.
+You can still order online and have the goods posted to your address.

 Please note when ordering that on average our sizes are at least half a size bigger than most other school uniform suppliers.
 Please refer to our size guide

 We now also offer luxury Fairtrade/organic cotton face masks available here.